maxtepkeev/python-redmine/docs/resources/deal.rst

 .. hint::

-    It is highly recommended to use CRM plugin of version 3.3.0 and higher because some bugs and inconsistencies in REST API exists in older versions.
+    It is highly recommended to use CRM plugin 3.3.0 and higher because some bugs and inconsistencies in REST API exists in older versions.

 Manager
 -------